ethanhs/WSL-Programs/README.md

 Then add your program below!

+If you need to add more details about a program then add a `+` symbol to its name and add it to the `Program_Details.md` file.

 #The list:

 Program Name  | apt name if different (blank otherwise) | Functionality rating (0-5) | website if not on apt | Notes